MSc Research Grants

 - Extent of innovation

 - Feasibility to conduct the project within a short period by a student

 - Likelihood of expected outcome to provide scope for further research

 - Applications that address the priorities of the Industry Focussed Research Challenge will receive additional credit in the initial selection of grant winners.
-The current priority themes are given at this page
+Take a look at the current priority themes

 What are the conditions around the grant?

-- Any changes in circumstances that would affect the undertaking of the proposed project should be made known to the Technical Department (firstname.lastname@example.org ) at the earliest opportunity.
+- Any changes in circumstances that would affect the undertaking of the proposed project should be made known to the Technical Department (via email ) at the earliest opportunity

 What deliverables need to be produced?